AirPods Pro Black Friday Deal 2021: Cheapest Price Today | The Manual

 Other features include spatial audio with dynamic head tracking which places sound all around you so you get a better theater-like experience.
 Adaptive EQ also automatically tunes music to the shape of your ear so it sounds great at all times.

-Normally priced at $197, the Apple AirPods Pro are down to just $159 for a limited time only at Walmart.
+Normally priced at $249, the Apple AirPods Pro are down to just $170 for a limited time only at Amazon.
 This is the ideal time to upgrade your earbuds to these winners.
 Snap them up fast while stocks last.

 Should You Shop These AirPods Pro Black Friday Deals or Wait Until Cyber Monday?